superbobry/io-OptionParser/README.md

 The number of positional arguments should match the number of arguments declared in the `command` body, since each declared argument gets binded to the corresponding command line positional argument.

+Note, that `command`s can be executed as normal `method`s, with one restriction: default option values don't get added to the locals object, but that's most likely to change in the future.

+    Io> echo("Hello world")
+    Hello world